Kanangnut/Music-Store-Database-Analysis/README.md

 Overall Goal: Find Insights and find answer of the questions

 ### Objectives
-In this project, I aim to explore the complexities of the music industry by analyzing various facets including sales, customer behavior, genre and artist popularity, global trends, playlists, and employee dynamics.
+In this project, I aim to explore the complexities of the music industry by analyzing various facets including sales, customer behavior, genre and artist popularity, global trends, playlists, and employee dynamics to answered:

+1. Employee Analysis
+2. Sales and Revenue Analysis
+3. Customer Behavior Analysis

 ### Tools
 - PostgreSQL, pgAdmin4